 \section{Lower bound}

-In this section we compute the expectation of the number of figure-eight closed geodesics of length $\leq L$ over $\sM_g$, and hence gives the lower bound of the length of non-simple systole for random hyperbolic surfaces.
+In this section we compute the expected value of the number of figure-eight closed geodesics of length $\leq L$ over $\sM_g$, and hence deduce the lower bound of the non-simple systole for random hyperbolic surfaces.